The Salvation Army’s cheery red kettle has been a familiar sight around the holidays for more than 128 years.

-“Dave was prepared to help when we walked in,” recalls Maj.
-Frizzell.
-“He said, ‘We love The Salvation Army, we love the community, we’d love to help.”
+“Dave was prepared to help when we walked in,” Maj.
+Frizzell says.
+“He said, ‘wW love The Salvation Army, we love the community, we’d love to help.”

 The MINI provides a new, more modern approach for sharing compassion with those in need.

 “Part of the reason the MINI is so important is because the retail market is changing as more people are shopping online or not carrying cash.
 The MINI brings the kettle to where people are in Nashville.
 We may or may not be at the store they go to anymore, but we are in traffic with them in a nice new MINI with a call to action to change lives.”

 Donations can be made in person or online.
 The Salvation Army and MINI Cooper also are available to be scheduled for special events.